Time series modelling#

 noise = jax.random.normal(jax.random.PRNGKey(0), shape=(num_samples,))

-y = jnp.zeros(num_samples)
+x = jnp.zeros(num_samples)

 for t in range(2, num_samples):

-y = y.at[t].set(phi1_true * y[t-1] + phi2_true * y[t-2] + sigma_true * noise[t])
+x = x.at[t].set(phi1_true * x[t-1] + phi2_true * x[t-2] + sigma_true * noise[t])

 plt.figure(figsize=(6, 4))

-plt.plot(y, color='teal')
+plt.plot(x, color='teal')

-plt.title("Simulated AR(2) Time Series\n (phi1={}, phi2={}, sigma={})".format(phi1_true, phi2_true, sigma_true))
+plt.title("Simulated AR(2) time series\n (phi1={}, phi2={}, sigma={})".format(phi1_true, phi2_true, sigma_true))

 plt.grid(True)